teidesu/nixfiles/readme.md

 the config is pretty much a mess and the code sucks.

-## code style
-a few rules i came up with for myself to avoid blackbox magic:
-- no indirect imports using `readDir` or whatever
-- no custom overlays - any custom utils are explicitly imported. the only exception - globally available `abs` (in `specialArgs`) for absolute paths.
-- no custom options - only options defined in [nixos search](https://search.nixos.org/options?channel=23.05) can be used.

-there isn't much other than that, im just starting out.

 ## impure dependencies
 note to self on what needs to be installed on the host manually: